 How do you begin the process?
-Just let them know that you're looking.
-Be specific about the type of person or business you're looking to connect with.
-Describe their industry, business size, sales and revenue ranges, geographic location and so on.
+Just let them know that you’re looking.
+Be specific about the type of person or business you’re looking to connect with.
+Describe their industry, business size, sales and revenue ranges, geographic location, and so on.
 If they have a connection, ask them to reach out on your behalf to make the introduction.
-Better still, provide them with the email that they can forward to their contact.
+Better still, provide them with an email address that they can forward to their contact.

 3. Engage with sales leads at networking events.

 Networking requires time, so choose your events wisely.
-Attend networking events where your sales leads are likely to lead to the best use of this time.
 Follow these strategies to make the most of your networking: